NetNewsLedger - Open and Closed on July 1, 2021

 Thunder Bay – NEWS – For July 1, it is a statutory holiday.
 Government offices and banks are closed.
 Many businesses are also closed for the day as well.

+The Beer Store and the LCBO are closed.
+Most grocery stores are closed.

-If you are in the hunt for groceries, Skaf’s in Current River, George’s Market on River Street and Maltese Grocery are open for business.
+The good news is if you are in the hunt for groceries, Skaf’s in Current River, George’s Market on River Street and Maltese Grocery are open for business, you get great food and shop local too.

 All of the big box stores are closed, this includes Home Depot, Walmart, and Superstore.